Life insurance can be a very important item to carry.

 Those who represent this firm will assess their customers’ needs, and then compare prices, features, and the financial strength – even of their competitors – in order to provide their clients with the very best coverage for their specific needs.

 Customers of Fidelity Life have access to Customer Service representatives in many ways.
 They can be contacted via phone during business hours, which are between 8:00 a.m. and 5:00 p.m.
 Central Time Monday through Friday.
 Alternatively, reps can also be emailed.

-Fidelity Life is considered to be financially strong and stable and has a good reputation for paying out its policyholder claims.
+Fidelity Life is considered to be financially strong and has always paid out policyholder claims.
 The company has been given a rating of an A- by A.M.
 Best – which is the leading provider of insurer ratings – as of June 11, 2015.

 This rating was provided, given the company’s financials (all as of 2014), which include total assets of $411.0 billion, statutory capital and surplus of $134.7 billion, net life insurance premiums of $59.9 billion, and face amount of life insurance in force of $28.4 billion.

 Fidelity Life is also accredited with the Better Business Bureau (BBB).
 The company has been given a grade of A+ (on a scale of A+ through F).
 Throughout the past three years, 48 complaints have been filed and closed, and 12 of those have occurred within the past 12 months.
 The majority of these have focused on issues with the company’s product / service.